How to Shape Eyebrows at Home

 Perfect Brows May Not Be Perfect for You

-But leaving brows exactly as nature intended probably won't do you any favors.
-Unless you're very lucky, their basic shape will need cleaning up and defining, and color may also need adjusting, especially if your hair color is not your own.
+However, leaving brows exactly as nature intended probably won't do you any favors.
+Unless you're very lucky, their basic shape will need cleaning up and defining, and the color may also need adjusting, especially if your hair color is not your own.

 Likewise, expanding the space between the brows can pull close-set eyes optically wider apart, making the face appear softer, while thinning the brows can brighten deep-set eyes to make the face seem clearer and generally more expressive.
 These are factors to bear in mind before adapting brows to the dictates of fashion.

 Consider, too, the shape of your face.
 Keep brows nicely rounded to soften a square, diamond, or heart-shaped face, and you may want to shorten the tails if they make your forehead appear optically broader than it already is.
 Accentuating the arches can add definition and length to a round face, while a flatter brow can optically shorten a long face.

 And you'll always find a stray hair or two sprouting from beneath the lower contour, or one that won't lie flat.
 These, of course, must be removed if impeccable grooming is to be maintained.
 The safest and most effective way to carry out such corrections is by plucking or waxing.

 Plucking is the most convenient way of removing stray hairs and maintaining shape.
 But, unless you're very experienced, making initial corrections can prove more difficult, so work carefully; plucking one wrong hair could spoil all your efforts.

 - Using tweezers, pluck in the direction of growth, extracting hairs from the lower contour.